- Conflict Management Services

 Faculty Lecture Series 2017-2018

-Funding for the UND Faculty Lecture Series is provided by the Offices of the President and the Provost and Vice President for Academic Affairs.
+Funding for the UND Faculty Lecture Series is provided by the Offices of the President and the Vice President for Academic Affairs.

 With special thanks to the North Dakota Museum of Art.